moufidayoub11/giteasypush/README.md

 7. Click "OK" on all open windows to close them.

 You should now be able to run `gep` from the Command Prompt or PowerShell.
 Note that on Windows, you may need to install a Unix-like command line utility, such as Git Bash or WSL, to run Bash scripts.

+## Contribution <a name="contribution"></a>

+Contributions to **GitEasyPush** are welcome!
+If you find any issues or have suggestions, please open a new issue on the [GitHub repository](https://github.com/moufidayoub11/giteasypush/issues).

+We appreciate your support!
+Happy coding! 🚀